How many times a week do you hear the phrase, “Oh, you have to check out that blog post/podcast/book/TED Talk. It’s the best!”

 4) TED Talk: “The Power of Introverts,” Susan Cain

 It can be tempting to feel like you have to be gregarious to be successful in business, but that might not be the best way for you to get ahead.
 Turns out, introverts can be just as successful as extraverts.
-For a reminder that there’s no reason for you to contort your typical demeanor to fit into either end of the personality spectrum, I’d highly recommend watching the following TED Talk from Susan Cain.
+For a reminder that there’s no reason for you to contort your typical demeanour to fit into either end of the personality spectrum, I’d highly recommend watching the following TED Talk from Susan Cain.

 Developing Individual Contributor